She got her son back after suing the Trump administration

-Baltimore (CNN)A Guatemalan immigrant who sued top Trump administration officials over her family's separation reunited with her son early Friday after a month apart.

-Beata Mariana de Jesus Mejia-Mejia's 7-year-old son, Darwin, arrived at Baltimore Washington International Airport on a flight from Phoenix early Friday.
+It had been more than a month since Beata Mariana de Jesus Mejia-Mejia had seen her 7-year-old son, Darwin.
+Authorities, she said, separated them at an immigration holding facility in Arizona days after they crossed the US-Mexico border.

-His arrival came days after his mother filed a lawsuit against several government agencies and top Trump administration officials, asking a judge to order authorities to release her son.
+This week, the 38-year-old Guatemalan mother sued several government agencies and top Trump administration officials, asking a federal judge to order authorities to release her son.

-Mejia, 38, accused US officials of violating her rights when they took Darwin from her at an Arizona immigrant holding facility in mid-May.

 Lawyers announced in court Thursday that an agreement had been reached just minutes before a hearing in the high-profile case was to start.

-Even as they celebrated what appeared to be a victory, members of Mejia's legal team said their fight wasn't over as long as immigrant parents and kids remained separated as a result of the Trump administration's policies.
+A few hours later, Darwin was released from a shelter in Phoenix, Arizona, and headed toward Washington, where his mother had traveled to make her case in federal court.

+Mejia met her son at the Baltimore airport gate early Friday, accompanied by members of her legal team, who broadcast a live video of the tearful reunion on Facebook.

+By the time she and her son made it to baggage claim, where a throng of reporters waited, Mejia was smiling as they walked side by side.
+But she told reporters she could tell her son was still sad.

 'A knife in your chest'